neps-in/how-to-learn/computer-science.md

 ### Read and Write

 - Inculcate the habit of reading others code, especially popular code base on any language, This would speedup your programming skills.
 You can learn quickly from great experts out there.
 Explore github.com.
 Pick a language of your choice and see whats written by great developers.
 This would certainly quicken your way of learnings.
-So *Read More code -> Learn -> Write Great Code*.
+So *Read More code -> Learn -> Write Great Code*

 ## What to Learning and in what order ?